mod7ex/gian-it.sto/Readme.md

 ## .
 A global `saveFormHandler` might have been defined, it takes the `v$` and handels validation once

 ## .
 A store class or controller class (OOP) could have been created to avoid repetition

+### -----> Todo: when permissions are editable uncomment tabs and permission for orders